Survey on the indirect costs of IBD

-New survey on the indirect costs of IBD.
-The aim of the study is to assess the influence of IBD on the patients productivity at work and relevant costs for society.
+The aim of the study was to assess the influence of IBD on the patients productivity at work and relevant costs for society.

 Within the framework of World IBD Day 2019 the European Federation of Crohn’s and Ulcerative Colitis Associations (EFCCA) is supporting a new study which aims to assess the indirect or invisible costs of Crohn’s disease and ulcerative colitis, collectively known as Inflammatory Bowel Disease (IBD).